jprdonnelly/kubernetes-cluster/README.md

 ## How to Run

-Execute the following vagrant command to start a new Kubernetes cluster, this will start one master and two nodes:
+Execute the following vagrant command to start a new Kubernetes cluster, this will start one master and three nodes:

 ```
 vagrant up